Academic Handbook Student Welfare Policies and Procedures

 Return to Study

-1. During Stage 1 of the procedure, where a student voluntarily agrees to undertake a Break in Study prior to being permitted to re-enrol, they will be required to provide medical evidence to SSD that they are fit to return to study.
-The Head of SSD or the Head of Academic Support will confirm to the Deputy Head of Registry (Records) whether the medical evidence provided is sufficient to conclude that they are fit to return to study.
+1. During Stage 1 of the procedure, where a student voluntarily agrees to undertake a Break in Study prior to being permitted to re-register, they will be required to provide medical evidence to SSD that they are fit to return to study.
+The Head of SSD or the Head of Academic Support will confirm to the Deputy Head of Registry (Student Records) whether the medical evidence provided is sufficient to conclude that they are fit to return to study.
 The Head of SSD may recommend that a Learning Support Plan be agreed as set out in the Student Disability Policy prior to the student’s return.

 2. Where a student has been required to take a Break in Study by an SSP, the SSP that made the decision regarding the required break, or as many members of the original panel as possible, will be consulted to consider whether the student is able to return to study.

-3. The SSP will also consider any support that the student may require to enable a return to studies.
+4. The SSP will also consider any support that the student may require to enable a return to studies.
 The SSP may require that a Learning Support Plan is agreed as set out in the Student Disability Policy prior to the student’s return.

 3. Once return to study has been agreed by the relevant staff or the SSP, the student will be informed in writing by Registry of permission to return to study and their return date.